-Recombinant Rat IL‑5 (Catalog # 545-RL) stimulates proliferation in the TF-1 human erythroleukemic cell line in a dose-dependent manner (orange line).
+Cell Proliferation Induced by IL‑5 and Neutralization by Rat IL‑5 Antibody.
+Recombinant Rat IL-5 (Catalog # 545-RL) stimulates proliferation in the TF-1 human erythroleukemic cell line in a dose-dependent manner (orange line).
 Proliferation elicited by Recombinant Rat IL-5 (1.25 ng/mL) is neutralized (green line) by increasing concentrations of Mouse Anti-Rat IL-5 Monoclonal Antibody (Catalog # MAB5451).
 The ND50 is typically 0.02-0.08 µg/mL.

 Preparation and Storage